Advocacy & Support

 - Criminal court proceedings

 ** The Women's Center does NOT give legal advice or serve as advisors in student conduct hearings, but can provide referrals to legal and advising services.

 Survivor Support Group

 A support group open to female-identifying Virginia Tech students who are survivors of interpersonal violence.
 This group provides a safe space combining education and support to foster survivors' recovery and the development of effective coping skills.
-We are now accepting participants and the date and time is to be determined.
-For more information and to register, contact Becca.
+For more information, contact Becca.